Elizabeth II: Political reforms and crises

 In 1977, Elizabeth marked the Silver Jubilee of her accession.
 Parties and events took place throughout the Commonwealth, many coinciding with her associated national and Commonwealth tours.
-The celebrations re-affirmed Elizabeth's popularity, despite virtually coincident negative press coverage of Princess Margaret's separation from her husband, Lord Snowdon.
+The celebrations re-affirmed Elizabeth's popularity, despite virtually coincident negative press coverage of Margaret's separation from her husband, Lord Snowdon.
 In 1978, Elizabeth endured a state visit to the United Kingdom by Romania's communist leader, Nicolae Ceaușescu, and his wife, Elena, though privately she thought they had "blood on their hands".
 The following year brought two blows: the unmasking of Anthony Blunt, former Surveyor of the Queen's Pictures, as a communist spy and the assassination of Lord Mountbatten by the Provisional Irish Republican Army.

 According to Paul Martin Sr., by the end of the 1970s, Elizabeth was worried the Crown "had little meaning for" Pierre Trudeau, the Canadian prime minister.
 Tony Benn said Elizabeth found Trudeau "rather disappointing".
 Trudeau's supposed republicanism seemed to be confirmed by his antics, such as sliding down banisters at Buckingham Palace and pirouetting behind Elizabeth's back in 1977, and the removal of various Canadian royal symbols during his term of office.
 In 1980, Canadian politicians sent to London to discuss the patriation of the Canadian constitution found Elizabeth "better informed ... than any of the British politicians or bureaucrats".
 She was particularly interested after the failure of Bill C-60, which would have affected her role as head of state.